realSineWave/Octoscribe/README.md

 ## Usage
-1. **Select model and the langauge of the file you will upload.
-It is recommended to leave these blank.**
+1. **Select model and the langauge of the file you will upload (It is recommended to leave these blank).**

    ![Others](images/Blank.png)